 Flu viruses are named by the type of neuraminidase they have, they are numbered N1 to N9, and also by one other enzyme they carry, called hemagglutinin.
 Hemagglutinin also sits on the outside of the virus and allows it to attach to new cells.
 The first 3 of the 16 types of hemagglutinin easily infect humans.
 So one virus might be named H1N1, and another H5N1.
 The “H5” indicates the fifth type of hemagglutinin, and also, by being numbered greater than 3, is a type that does not (yet) easily infect humans.
 H5N1 is bird flu.

 Anyway, back on our ride through our talking head’s nose.
 We see that many of the cells lining his nose are infected with rhinovirus, the most frequent cause of the common cold.
-An azithromycin (Z-pack) molecule floats by, prescribed unnecessarily by a doctor.
+An azithromycin (Z-Pak) molecule floats by, prescribed unnecessarily by a doctor.
 Azithromycin is a specialized molecule which gets inside a bacteria and finds the spot where the bacteria makes protein.
 Azithromycin needs an active, living, metabolizing bacterium to do its job.
 Once inside, azithromycin binds to the protein-making machinery of the bacteria (which is sufficiently different from our own that the drug is not harmful to our cells) and it kills the bacterium by preventing protein production.
 The bacteria cannot make anything, it cannot do anything new, and gradually dies.
 The azithromycin molecules are busy killing off innocent bacteria that normally live in the nose.
-“I’m innocent!”
-They scream.
-But the azithromycin does not know good from evil.
+“I’m innocent!” they scream, but the azithromycin does not know good from evil.
 It kills all bacteria in its path.
 Meanwhile, the viral infection goes on unimpeded.
-The virus makes no protein on its own and cannot be harmed by the Z pack.
+The virus makes no protein on its own and cannot be harmed by the Z-Pak.
 Of course, we kill off a few people every year with a Z-pack prescription, a point I try to make when patients are demanding unnecessary antibiotics.
-(Don’t trust me, Google it: “Do Z packs kill people?”)
+(Don’t trust me, Google it: “Do Z-Paks kill people?”)

 Why do doctors so commonly prescribe antibiotics for viruses when they do absolutely nothing and might make people worse?
 It’s all about doctors being busy, making patients happy, and not getting sued.
 A typical primary care physician is so rushed during his day that his main goal is to see people as quickly as possible.
 If a patient has an expectation of receiving an antibiotic, it takes much longer to explain why an antibiotic is not necessary than to just write the prescription.
 If insurance companies paid doctors an extra $100 for not prescribing antibiotics for viral infections, then the practice would drop off sharply.
 However, a visit for bronchitis generally pays the same—antibiotics or not—and an extra 10 minutes of discussion generates no added revenue.